 It is notable that the X100F has a microphone port, which is missing on the X20.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the X20 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Fujifilm X20 Manual.
+Further information on the features and operation of the X100F and X20 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Fujifilm X20 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100F or the Fujifilm X20 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X100F: